72-Page Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 The Brief

-The spec we received was a Google Sheets workbook with six tabs: a full sitemap mapping old URLs to new staging paths, repeating content blocks, template reference, settings, a 54-item launch checklist, and an issues backlog.
+The spec we received was a Google Sheets workbook with six tabs: a full sitemap mapping old URLs to new staging paths, repeating content blocks, template reference, settings, a 45-item launch checklist, and an issues backlog.
 We were asked to stay outside the client-facing loop, reproduce every design decision as written, and flag any data inconsistencies back to the agency.
-The agency stayed the visible vendor; our team remained invisible to the end client throughout cutover and migration.
+Pharr Road Dentistry’s contact was the agency, start to finish; we reproduced and shipped all 72 pages behind that wall, with the practice never aware a separate dev team was on the work.

 The risk the agency was hedging against was not SEO collapse — they had that handled.
 It was the dev shop that would treat a rebuild as a one-and-done launch, missing the data rot that accumulates after cutover: wrong phone numbers in footers, fake buttons that never linked anywhere, third-party copyright lines left behind, archive pages that clutter the crawl.
 On a site with seventy-two pages and a long post-launch fix cycle, the real test is not whether the homepage loads on day one.